You’re Looking for EMDR But Have You Heard Of Brainspotting?

 Let’s explore what healing can feel like, together.

-Eleena Hardzinski is a Licensed Marriage and Family Therapist and a Certified Brainspotting Therapist who practices online in North Carolina, South Carolina, and Wisconsin.
+Eleena Hardzinski is a Licensed Marriage and Family Therapist and a Certified Brainspotting Therapist who practices online in North Carolina, South Carolina, Illinois, Tennessee, and Wisconsin.

 Eleena supports women struggling with motherhood, relationships, past traumas, ADHD, anxiety, and more.
 She helps overwhelmed moms find balance, overcome guilt, establish healthy boundaries, heal from past traumas, improve family communication, and regain confidence and joy in their lives.